Fralopala2/Citabot/README.md

 # Citabot

-Citabot is a Flutter app for Android that automates the search for available appointments in Spanish government services, including ITV (vehicle inspection) and NIA (foreigner ID) renewal.
+Citabot is a Flutter app for Android that automates the search for available appointments in services, including ITV (vehicle inspection).
 The app connects to a robust Python FastAPI backend that performs real-time scraping, delivers accurate appointment data, and sends **automatic push notifications** when new appointments become available.

 ## ✨ Key Features